lynzrand/lunik/readme.md

 ## Specifying new toolchains

-A toolchain is represented by an object in `$.toolchains`.
+A toolchain is represented by an object in `$.toolchain`.

 Schema: